vibinabraham/FermiCluster/README.md

 # Tensor Product Selected Configuration Interaction
 Python program to run the TPSCI program.
-Used pyscf as a back-end for molecular systems
+Uses pyscf as a back-end for molecular systems

 ### Installation
 1. Download